sl1453/sl1453.github.io/index.md

 ---
 Welcome to my little Asteroid B-678! 🪐

-I'm Shican, my friends also call me Claire.
+I'm Shican, but friends also call me Claire.
 I graduated with a Ph.D. 🎓 in biology from Georgetown University.
-Before you click away thinking it's all serious and science-y here, here’s why you might want to stick around a little longer!
+Before you click away thinking it's all serious and science-y, here’s why you might want to stick around a little longer!

 Ever wondered what it's like to blend physics ⚛️ and biology 🔬 in the lab, teach with passion🦉, or transform experimental data into stunning visuals🌌 Or maybe you're curious about my artsy side👩‍🎨 or my influencer blog that fuses science with lifestyle tips🏄🏼‍♂️?

 Well, don't just take my word for it.
 Head to the [**About**](about) page to dive in.
 I promise I won't overshare like I do with my friends.

-P.S.: If you see this, it means I just taught myself website building.
+P.S.: If you see this, it means I successfully taught myself website building.
 I'm including my scripts here for anyone interested!